View John Martin's Obituary on SeacoastOnline.com and share memories

 John leaves behind his beloved grandchildren Olivia, Dawson, and Drew Martin and step-grandsons Alexander and Matthew Oles.
 He will miss the antics of a blended family gathering, and the beauty of the personalities of his grandchildren.

-SERVICES: Calling hours for John will be held at the Lucas & Eaton Funeral Home, 91 Long Sands Rd., York, Maine on Friday, Sept.
-20 from 5 to 7 p.m.
-A funeral Mass will be celebrated on Saturday, Sept.
-21 at 11 a.m. in St. Christopher's Church, 4 Barrell Lane, York, Maine.
+SERVICES: Calling hours for John will be held at the Lucas & Eaton Funeral Home, 91 Long Sands Rd., York, Maine on Friday, September 20, from 5-7 p.m.
+A funeral Mass will be celebrated on Saturday, September 21, at 11 a.m., in St. Christopher's Church, 4 Barrell Lane, York, Maine.
 There will be a private burial at a later date.